Personal Profile of Mr. Jeff Goodby

 Goodby graduated from Harvard and worked for several years as a political reporter in Boston.
 He began his advertising career at J. Walter Thompson and was lucky enough to meet the legendary Hal Riney at Ogilvy & Mather, whom he still thinks of as his mentor.
 It was with Riney that Goodby learned his reverence for surprise, humor, craft, and restraint.

 He continues to believe that his success is a happy confluence of his mother, a painter, his father, a Wharton graduate, and his family, a constant reminder of irony and humility.

 Goodby is also a director, printmaker, and illustrator whose work has appeared in Time and Mother Jones.
 Two commercials he directed were selected among the top 30 advertising films of the ’90s by The One Club of New York.

-Jeff lives in Oakland, California, with his family, a dog, a cat, a rabbit, three horses, and probably some other things he doesn’t know about.
+Jeff lives in Oakland, California, with his family, a dog, a cat, three horses, and probably some other things he doesn’t know about.